 There are a few exceptions, but most chains from the major manufacturers are compatible with each other's drivetrain components.
-You will need to match the speed of your drivetrain with the speed of your chain though – for example a nine-speed drivetrain will need a nine-speed chain.
+However, you will need to match the speed of your drivetrain with the speed of your chain though – for example a nine-speed drivetrain will require a nine-speed chain.

-Use the chain splitter, push one of the pins out of the lower stretch of chain.
-Remove the quick link.
+Using the chain splitter, push one of the pins out of the lower stretch of chain or undo the quick link if one is installed.
 Once you've extracted the pin, carefully remove the chain from the bike.

 Shift the rear derailleur into the biggest cog, and the front to the biggest chainring.
-Remove the clutch mechanism if you have one.
+Release the clutch mechanism on your rear derailleur if you have one.

 Thread the chain over the top of the upper jockey wheel, then behind the tab in the derailleur cage arm, then over the lower jockey wheel and finally through the lower tab.
 Gently release the derailleur.

 You need to make sure the chain will operate in any gear, without causing damage to the bike.

 To do this, the chain needs to be fitted to the two largest rings, front and rear, although you should never ride in this gear.

 With the chain in place, pull the two ends towards each other and measure which one to split by holding them in place.This is where the broken spoke comes in handy.

 When you're sure you have the right length and there's still some movement in the derailleur arm, split the chain using the chain tool.